I’m taking off my parenting hat this week and putting on my DIY hat.

 Of course these aren’t ‘real’ hats … I’m indoors much of the time and I’m not really a ‘hat person’ anyway.
 Not sure why I brought it up in the first place now …

 So, this DIY project is KIND OF parenting related.
-I’m sure I’m not the only parent out there who has bought cheap chests of drawers – mostly from a certain Scandanavian superstore – when faced with an overflow of children’s clothing and no where to put it.
+I’m sure I’m not the only parent out there who has bought a cheap chest of drawers when faced with an overflow of children’s clothing and no where to put it.

 And I’m certain I’m not the only one who has dared put more than the recommended 20kg of weight in those drawers only to have the bottoms fall out of them … saggy drawers, not a good look.